shreyasrastogi/AzureUserEntraIDApp/README.md

 - **GetUsersFunction.cs**: Retrieves a list of users.
 - **DeleteUserFunction.cs**: Handles the deletion of user accounts.
 - **UserFeedbackFunction.cs**: Processes user feedback and performs sentiment analysis.
+- **AssignLicenseFunction.cs**: Assign M365 License F1 or F3 to the user.
 - **SendFeedbackEmailFunction.cs**: Sends feedback entered by user and feedback response based on sentiment analysis.

 ### Models